How to Bet on Soccer

 Another common form of soccer wager is called goal line betting.
 First oddsmakers estimate the number of goals for a match and punters need to decide whether more goals or fewer goals will be scored.

 Lines are often posted with a full number plus half a goal.
-This insures that the total amount will be more or less than the posted line.
+This ensures that the total amount will be more or less than the posted line.